juxor/afaq/markdown/secC2.md

 him even though he has not moved any finger in creating it . . .
 And it flows without ever exhausting that capital from which it arises, and therefore without any necessary limit to its continuance.
-It is, if one may use such an expression in mundane matters, capable of everlasting life."_ [Bhm-Bawerk, **Op.
+It is, if one may use such an expression in mundane matters, capable of everlasting life."_ [Bohm-Bawerk, **Op.
 Cit.**, p.
 1] Little wonder we argued in [section C.2.3](secC2.html#secc23) that simply owning property does not justify non- labour income.